franklyrustech/sbitx-v3-FD.1/web/README.md

-Please refer to the original Repo for the sbitx v3, Here.
+Please refer to the original Repo for the sbitx v3, here: https://github.com/afarhan/sbitx

 I take no responsibility to your actions.
 Please be sure you know what you're doing when replacing the original code, with mine.